svpcom/wfb-ng/doc/wfb-ng-std-draft.md

     data nonce:  56bit block_idx + 8bit fragment_idx
     session nonce: crypto_box_NONCEBYTES of random bytes
   ```

+All multi-byte numeric fields in the on-air headers MUST be encoded in network
+(big-endian) byte order.

   ``` .c
     // Network packet headers.
 All numbers are in network (big endian) format